byambaa1982/imageToCode/markdown/PROJECT_PLAN.md

 ## 🎯 Project Overview

+## Rules:
+1. Save all documentation and markdown files in the `markdown` folder only.
+2. Save all files for test in the `tests` folder only.

 **Product**: AI-powered web application that converts UI screenshots into production-ready code (React, Vue, HTML/CSS/JavaScript)

 **Technology Stack**: